Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 • Tracker S2 (CBS, Disney+ in Canada) – Like a nice piece of toast.
 Never great, but still enjoyable.

-• Dope Thief (Apple TV+) – Started out very strong and I was locked in.
-Kind of lost steam as season went on.
+• Dope Thief (Apple TV+) – Started out very strong, and I was locked in.
+Kind of lost steam as the season went on.

 • Cobra Kai S5 (Netflix) – Guilty pleasure show for anyone of a certain age.